pantheon-systems/documentation/source/content/guides/drupal-9-migration/03-upgrade-to-d9.md

 reviewed: "2022-03-07"
 ---

-This page shows how to upgrade an existing Pantheon-hosted Drupal 8 site without Composer, to a Drupal 9 site with Integrated Composer, using a **Multidev** to stage changes, and then replace the `main` branch.
+This page shows how to upgrade an existing Pantheon-hosted Drupal 8 site without Composer, to a Drupal 9 site with Integrated Composer, using a **Multidev** to stage changes, and then replace the `master` branch.

 ## Overview